 Hare Wynn Takes on Arkansas Hospitals That Refuse to Submit Health Insurance Claims for Accident Victims

 When you are injured in an accident and have private health insurance, your hospital must submit your medical bills to the health insurance company for payment.
 Under its contractual agreement with the insurance company, your hospital reduces its charges because payment from your insurance company is guaranteed.
-This system ensures that accident victims with health insurance are covered for their medical bills, and hospitals receive a reasonable payment for treating accident victims.
+This system ensures that accident victims with health insurance are covered for their medical bills, and hospitals receive reasonable payment for treating accident victims.

-A lawsuit filed in Washington County, Arkansas by Hare Wynn attorneys Jason Earley and Shawn Daniels alleges that Community Health Systems and its numerous Arkansas hospitals have tried to shirk this system to make more money.
+A lawsuit filed in Washington County, Arkansas by Hare Wynn attorney Jason Earley alleges that Community Health Systems and its numerous Arkansas hospitals have tried to shirk this system to make more money.
 The lawsuit alleges that instead of submitting insurance claims for accident victims, CHS and its hospitals send medical bills directly to those accident victims for the full amount in hopes of later dipping into the settlement funds paid to the accident victims as a result of personal injury claims.

 If your hospital has refused to submit your medical bills to your private health insurance company, call Hare Wynn for help.